Opportunities for Growth and Investment

 Discounted Accommodation

 A limited number of rooms at the venue are available at a discounted rate for attendees.
-These rates apply for the nights of April 2, 2023 through April 6, 2023If you will be needing additional nights beyond these dates, please reach out to [email protected] to request additional nights.
-The discounted rate will be available until March 17, 2023, or the rooms sell out, whichever comes first.
+These rates apply for the nights of Sunday, May 5 through Tuesday, May 7, 2024 with the option to extend your stay up to 3 days prior and 3 days after the event dates (subject to hotel availability).
+The discounted rate will be available until Saturday, April 13, 2024, or the rooms sell out, whichever comes first.
 Please note that attendees are responsible for booking their own accommodations.

 Room Rate